jmaillot/azure-terraform/azure-base-infrastructure/README.md

 It will give you the password generated

-9. Examples of useful commands
+## :green_book: Examples of useful commands

-To run only one module from main.tf
+    📍 To deploy only one specific module from main.tf

 ```ps
 terraform plan -target module.network-security-group -out "nsg.tfplan"